10 Tips For Your Bali TripHat

 Tourist Taking A Photo

-It’s tempting to try to snap that classic photo of an old Balinese woman at a market, or of men out in the fields, or of local people carrying baskets of produce into town.
+It’s tempting to try to snap the classic photos of an old Balinese woman at a market, men out in the fields, or of local people carrying baskets of produce into town.
 But before you shoot: ask.
 Some people don’t like having their photos taken by random strangers.
+Bali’s culture is much different to Australia and while we might not take much notice of tourists snapping pics around the city, that doesn't mean Balinese people feel the same.
 There are also some who will demand money after you’ve taken the photo.
-Do the right thing and ask people first.
+Do the right thing and ask people permission first.

 7. Eat From The Streets